yugabyte/yugabyte-db/docs/content/latest/admin/ysql-dumpall.md

 #### -l *dbname*, --database=*database*

 Specifies the name of the database to connect to for dumping global objects and discovering what other databases should be dumped.
-If not specified, the `postgres` database will be used, and if that does not exist, `template1` will be used.
+If not specified, the `yugabyte` database will be used, and if that does not exist, `template1` will be used.

 #### -p *port*, --port=*port*